gracelang/language/website/graceDocs/objectdraw/drawingCanvasSize.md

 ### Definitions
 - `theContext -> `[`Foreign`](/grace-documentation/Foreign)
 - `var theGraphics`
-list of all objects on canvas (hidden or not) emptyList
+list of all objects on canvas (hidden or not)
 - `var redraw -> `[`Boolean`]({{site.baseurl}}/404)